lorenzotomada/NS_continuation/tutorial.md

 Also in this situation, the choice to use a direct solver (in line with what was done in step 57) stems from the difficulty to find good preconditioners for the system, as well as from the fact that for relatively small systems the performance gain using an iterative solver and MPI is often negligible, if present.

 Since no other novelties with respect to step 57 are introduced, no further comments are provided on this topic, and we refer the interested reader to the aforementioned tutorial and the references therein.

+We remark, as explained in [the paper by Benzi et al.](https://epubs.siam.org/doi/epdf/10.1137/050646421), that the bigger the value of $\gamma$, the closer to the original system the new one is.
+However, issue might arise for high values of $\gamma$, as this choice makes the system ill-conditioned.
+In general, the auto

+This stabilization technique has been proven to work well with direct solvers (as it is the case here), even though no clear answer has been provided regarding a preconditioner an iterative solver to be used in relation to the ratio $\frac{\mu}{\gamma}$.

 ```cpp
   class BlockSchurPreconditioner : public Subscriptor